 Each of these patches is rich with a selection pumpkins for your picking pleasure, and plenty of hayrides, maize mazes, and haunted houses to inspire your jack-o’-lantern carving plans.

-Huntington, NY This Long Island farm grows their own pumpkins, making it one of the few places where you can pick them right off the vine.
-It’s on the smaller side and super close to the city, so pick your pumpkin, take a hayride, and then spend the rest of the day leaf peeping in beautiful Caumsett State Park half an hour away.
+Huntington, NY This Long Island farm grows its own pumpkins, making it one of the few places where you can pick them right off the vine.
+It’s on the smaller side but relatively close to the city, so pick your pumpkin, take a hayride, and then spend the rest of the day leaf peeping in beautiful Caumsett State Park half an hour away.
 (P.S.
-Plan ahead and bring cash for pumpkin purchasing, since they don’t take credit cards.)
+Plan ahead and bring cash for pumpkin purchasing, since Elwood doesn’t take credit cards.)
 By public transport: 1 hour and 20 minutes (From Penn Station, take the LIRR towards Port Jefferson to Huntington, then take a taxi for the remaining 4.5 miles.)
 By car from Grand Central: 1 hour and 15 minutes

 East Fishkill, NY This sprawling farm is just 20 minutes outside of Beacon, New York.
 It hosts a Harvest Festival every October weekend, featuring live music, an outdoor grill, and hayrides.
 The wide variety of decorative gourds and specialty pumpkins for sale at the store include all-white offerings, if you’re going for that minimalist Halloween vibe, along with a patch for a more authentic picking experience.
 By public transport: 2 hours (From Grand Central Station, take the Metro North Hudson Line towards Poughkeepsie to Beacon, then take a taxi for the remaining 12 miles.)
 By car from Grand Central: 1 hour and 40 minutes